ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 ✨

+:::::::::::::::: spoiler

+### For fun

+Use Terminal.app

 As the command has become long, you could define it as "alias".
-First, verify what aliases you have:
+First, verify your existing aliases:

 ```bash
 alias